ChicoState/passguard-ux/phaseII/README.md

    * **Unclear copy feedback** <br/>
       The interface provided no visual or audio confirmation that the copy button was pressed, this can lead to uncertainty whether the action succeeded or not. <br/>
    * **Search functionality questions** <br/>
-      Tiffany raised the question of how a question bar should work - whether it filters results live, is case-sensitive, or searches by site name or username. <br/
+      Tiffany raised the question of how a search bar should work - whether it filters results live, is case-sensitive, or searches by site name or username. <br/
    * **Missing Sign-Up Page** <br/>
-      Both Tiffany and Joe's walkthroughs revealed the absence of a sing-up page, a basic but essential part of onboarding <br/>
+      Both Tiffany and Joe's walkthroughs revealed the absence of a sign-up page, a basic but essential part of onboarding <br/>

 ### **User Survey** <br/>
 An informal survey of ~35 students in our software engineering course revealed a broader view of desired features and pain points. <br/>